 - Leadership Learning - coaching, action learning and communities of practice

-- Research and knowledge transfer - strategy, project design and implementation
+- Research and knowledge transfer - strategy, project design and implementation.

 I have extensive experience in qualitative and collaborative research methods – and the use of software (such as Nvivo) as an aid to qualitative data analysis.

-I am also an Associate of the Virtual Staff College (who provide leadership development nationally for Directors of Children's Services) where I co-facilitated the national Mentor Induction for Directors of Children's Services Programme; and recently provided coaching and action learning capacity building training for senior managers in several local authorities in the East of England.
+I was previously Head of Knowledge and Learning and a senior researcher at the National College for School Leadership between 2001-2011; where I was a Lead Coach and co-authored 'Leading Coaching in Schools' with Jane Creasy.
+I was an Associate of the Virtual Staff College (who provide leadership development nationally for Directors of Children's Services) where I co-facilitated the national Mentor Induction for Directors of Children's Services Programme and provided coaching and action learning capacity building training for senior managers in several local authorities in the East of England.